austral/austral/docs/walkthrough.md

     2. Dually, when leaving a loop body, decrease `loopDepth` by one.

-    3. When encounter a `let` statement defining a variable `x` of a linear type:
+    3. When encountering a `let` statement defining a variable `x` of a linear type:

         1. Add an entry `(name = x, depth = depth, state = Unconsumed)` to the state table.